pcrnkovic/jsp-fop/README.md

 ## Who is this for?
 This is for Java developers who are developing in Servlet environment and are required to create reports.
 ## How to use it?
-Include jsp-fop-[*version*].jar in your Java web project and use `https://github.com/pcrnkovic/jsp-fop` namespace in your JSP document/page.
+Include jsp-fop.jar in your Java web project and use `https://github.com/pcrnkovic/jsp-fop` namespace in your JSP document/page.
 The example of JSP document is as follows:
 ```
 <?xml version="1.0" encoding="UTF-8"?>